The hyena pack of the cold front

 snarling and creating the fog in its hunt,

 cackling as it roved in and took hold.

-Early next morning I went hunting
+Early next morning I went to photograph

 the banks of stranded mist